Godfrey Gao: Death

-On 27 November 2019 at about 1:45 am China Standard Time, Gao collapsed in Ningbo while filming Chase Me, a sports reality television series broadcast on Zhejiang Television.
+On 27 November 2019, Gao collapsed in Ningbo while filming Chase Me, a sports reality television series broadcast on Zhejiang Television.
 He was taken to a hospital, where after attempts at resuscitation for nearly three hours, he was pronounced dead.
-Gao's death was confirmed in a statement on the social media site Sina Weibo by his agency JetStar Entertainment.
+His agency JetStar Entertainment published the death announcement on Sina Weibo.
 The producers of Chase Me said in a statement that Gao died from cardiac arrest.

 Gao's death prompted increased scrutiny of the series, which involves contestants competing in physically strenuous challenges late at night, and of the safety standards of Chinese reality television productions more broadly.
 Gao had reportedly been filming for 17 hours at the time of his collapse; actor and director Xu Zheng stated that the series' producers "must be held responsible" for what he claimed were poor health and safety conditions.
 In a statement on Sina Weibo, Zhejiang Television stated that they were "deeply regretful and sorry for the irreparable and serious consequences that this incident has caused, and are willing to take up responsibility."

 Gao's body was moved to a funeral home in Ningbo on 28 November 2019, and returned to Taiwan on 2 December 2019.
 Gao's funeral, a Buddhist ceremony per the request of Gao's mother, was held in Taiwan on 15 December 2019.
 His remains are interred at Chin Pao San.